Yaossg/Sausage-s-Files/mana_craft/tutorial-en.md

 ## Config and Customize Recipes/Fuels

-in the config folder, you can see 2 ManaCraft config file(ManaCraft.cfg and ManaCraft OreGens.cfg) and a config folder(mana_craft_machines)

-the first one define general settings in ManaCraft

-the second one define settings about ore generations.
+in the config folder, you can see 2 ManaCraft config file(ManaCraft.cfg and ManaCraft OreGens.cfg), the first one define general settings in ManaCraft and the other define settings about ore generations.

-the folder includes customize mana producer recipes and mana booster fuels, for a standard format, see [HERE](https://github.com/Yaossg/ManaCraft/tree/master/src/main/resources/assets/mana_craft/machines) for detail
+you can also customize mana producer recipes and mana booster fuels, which depends on `Sausgaecore`'s feature, so you should read tutorial about this in `SausageCore` to learn more (but they're coming soon, please wait for it)

+by default, you could see default recipes in `SausageCore-Family-Recipes/mana_craft/`

 ## API

-ManaCraft's API, allows you:
+ManaCraft's API allows you to:

-- custom mana tool
+- customize mana tool
 - register mana producer recipe
 - register mana booster fuel
-- register mana booster's boostable machines

-most API has javadoc, so no more info here